 - Representing Buckeye Technologies, Inc. and its board of directors in expedited shareholder litigation following the announcement of the company’s acquisition by Georgia Pacific for US$1.4 billion.

 - Representing One Equity Partners in expedited shareholder litigation following the announcement of its acquisition of M*Modal for US$1.1 billion.

 - Representing One Equity Partners in expedited shareholder litigation following the announcement of its acquisition of APAC Customer Services for US$470 million.

 - Representing Tufco Corp. and its board of directors in expedited shareholder litigation following the announcement of the company’s acquisition by Griffin Holdings.

 - Heilman v.
 Baldino, Case No. MER-C-12808 (N.J.
 Ch.
 Div.).
 Represented the target company and its board of directors in shareholder litigation brought following a merger.

 - Representing venture capital entrepreneur and investors in a series of federal and state court lawsuits arising out of private equity investment in a technology company.

-- Representing international creditors of a Lehman affiliate in a $100 million bankruptcy adversary proceeding.
+- Representing international creditors of a Lehman affiliate in a US$100 million bankruptcy adversary proceeding.

-- Representing the investment arm of a foreign government in bankruptcy litigation in connection with its purchase of real estate assets for $1.5 billion.
+- Representing the investment arm of a foreign government in bankruptcy litigation in connection with its purchase of real estate assets for US$1.5 billion.